yasirhossain/360-video/README.md

-# Text Track Renderer
+# 360 Video Proof of Concept

-Module for Rendering Text Tracks
+ES6 Module for 360 Video Interactivity